alankent/magento2devbox-skeleton/README.md

   works fine.
 By default the volume mounts are commented out in the `docker-compose.yml` file for improved performance.

+* Docker volume mounts for Mac and Windows are slow for large projects like Magento.

 * Some frontend developer tools like Gulp and Grunt rely on file watching "iNotify" file system events.
 Docker Volume mounting on Windows does not support iNotify events at this time.

 Where volume mounts are not suitable (specifically, the Magento source code directory on Mac and Windows), DevBox syncs the local and container file systems using a program called Unison.
 Whenever a file in the watched local file system is changed, it is copied into the web container, and vice versa.
 This allows IDEs to be natively used on a laptop (or desktop) - Unison copies file changes as soon as they are written to disk into the web conatiner.

+DevBox uses the "Docker Sync" project (http://docker-sync.io/) for file sharing, but only uses the Unison mode of file sharing.

+(Insiders secret: Unison is written in a language called OCaml.
+OCaml 4.01 and 4.02 changed a serialization algorithm in a backwards incompatible way.
+So you need to make sure you have Unison binaries on Windows, Mac, and Linux compiled with the same version of OCaml.
+Brew + Docker-Sync + the supplied Windows binary currently all match.
+If you try experimenting with other binaries, beware the pit of despair when things start going strange for no apparent reason!)

 # Installation